Jooakar/digit_recognition_ai/README.md

 ## Generating training data
 ### Setting up fonts
-Download the fonts used in generating this the model [here](https://mega.nz/file/lqhAmQYJ#MWhRw25wPtk43pWgvAUVT4RagPZazoodrFoSH5LipgE)
-Once downloaded, extract the file contents into the /fonts folder and run list_fonts.sh to generate file containing the paths to all font files (font_list.txt)
+Download the fonts used in generating this the model [here](https://mega.nz/file/lqhAmQYJ#MWhRw25wPtk43pWgvAUVT4RagPZazoodrFoSH5LipgE).
+Once downloaded, extract the file contents into the /fonts folder and run list_fonts.sh

 ### Generating the images
 Run generate_data.py to generate the training data images.
-If you also want to generate the tensorflowjs model, run the make_all_data.sh script before running train_model.ipynb.
+If you also want to generate the tensorflowjs model, run the make_all_data.sh script before training the model.

 ## Training and using the model
 ### Training